voteflux/flux/CONSTITUTION.md

 * The only information which a person must provide in their nomination is their full name and a statement that they are a member of Flux, although they must be given the opportunity to provide a contact email address, a contact phone number, a candidate statement of no more than 2500 words and a photograph of themselves.
 * Within 48 hours of receiving a nomination, if the nomination is accepted, the Leadership must publish all of the above information which the candidate has chosen to provide without modification on the Flux website, and if the nomination is rejected, the Leadership must provide the nominee with the reason for the rejection and allow the nominee to re-apply.

+If no valid nominations are received, the current Leader shall retain their position.
+If only one valid nomination is received, that person shall be declared the Leader without the need for an election.
+In all other cases, the below procedure should be followed.

 On January 1, the Leadership must send all members who are eligible to vote in the election an email:
 * Containing links to pages with all of the information that each candidate provided with their nomination; and
 * Giving members any information which they require to access the voting system; and